Funding opportunity

 • 100% of the full economic cost for equipment

-• 80% of the full economic cost for other costs.
+• 80% of the full economic cost for other costs

 Who can apply

-UK-based applicants must meet the NERC and UK Research and Innovation (UKRI) eligibility criteria.
+Regardless of which agency leads the application, the UK-based applicants must meet the NERC and UK Research and Innovation (UKRI) eligibility criteria.

 Learn about individual researchers’ eligibility in NERC’s guidance for applicants.